knative/docs/docs/serving/app-security/security-guard-about.md

 # About Security-Guard

 Security-Guard provides visibility into the security status of deployed Knative Services, by monitoring the behaviors of user containers and events.
-Security-Guard also provides control, it allow optional blocking of events based on behavior related to a specific request and to stop an instance of a user container based on its behavior.
+Security-Guard also supports optional blocking of events and termination of user container instances, all based on behavior.

 ## Security-Guard profile and criteria